Manzanar Pilgrimage 2018

 Last month, I visited Manzanar with Bryan and my parents for the annual Manzanar pilgrimage.
 Because of a group of passionate volunteers (descendants and friends of descendants like me), Manzanar now boasts a theater, museum, and replicas of the barracks that Japanese-Americans lived in.
 It is not just recognized as a state historic site, but a National Historic Site.
 Despite my disappointment with the current state of affairs, Manzanar is a reminder that regular people like you and I have the power to make a difference, to support marginalized communities and have our voices heard.
 The part that I found most uplifting was that a majority of the people who attended the pilgrimage were young, like me, with many years ahead of us to make a difference.
 Attendees were also from diverse cultural backgrounds, many from marginalized communities today.
 It told me that our legacy as Japanese-Americans gives people hope; what an incredible honor and responsibility.

-Manzanar, located in Southern California's Death Valley, is open Monday - Friday from 9am - 4:30pm, except December 25th.
+Manzanar, located in Lone Pine in the Owens Valley (Southern California), is open Monday - Friday from 9am - 4:30pm, except December 25th.
 The next pilgrimage

 Scroll down to see more from my trip to Manzanar...